 how to publish

-April 2: Final Deadline for Publication by Conference Day
+April 8 – Final Deadline to submit all pieces for article publication by Conference Day

 Every project will be accompanied by an author biography that is about 100-250 words in length.
 Please include basic background information such as class standing and major.
-Group members are asked to each submit an individual biography.
+Groups of four members or less are asked to each submit an individual biography, while groups of five or more members are asked to provide a group biography.

 What drove you to begin this project?